 \section{Abstract}

 Patent classification aims to assign multiple International Patent Classification (IPC) codes to a given patent.
-Recent methods for automatically classifying patents mainly focus on analyzing the text descriptions of patents.
-However, apart from the texts, each patent is also associated with some assignees, and the knowledge of their applied patents is often valuable for classification.
-Furthermore, the hierarchical taxonomy formulated by the IPC system provides important contextual information and enables models to leverage the correlations between IPC codes for more accurate classification.
-However, existing methods fail to incorporate the above aspects.
-In this paper, we propose an integrated framework that comprehensively considers the information on patents for patent classification.
-To be specific, we first present an IPC codes correlations learning module to derive their semantic representations via adaptively passing and aggregating messages within the same level and across different levels along the hierarchical taxonomy.
-Moreover, we design a historical application patterns learning component to incorporate the corresponding assignee's previous patents by a dual channel aggregation mechanism.
-Finally, we combine the contextual information of patent texts that contains the semantics of IPC codes, and assignees' sequential preferences to make predictions.
-Experiments on real-world datasets demonstrate the superiority of our approach over the existing methods.
-Besides, we present the model's ability to capture the temporal patterns of assignees and the semantic dependencies among IPC codes.
+Existing methods for automated patent classification primarily focus on analyzing the text descriptions of patents.
+However, apart from the textual information, each patent is also associated with some assignees, and the knowledge of their previously applied patents can often be valuable for accurate classification.
+Furthermore, the hierarchical taxonomy defined by the IPC system provides crucial contextual information and enables models to leverage the correlations between IPC codes for improved classification accuracy.
+However, existing methods fail to incorporate the above aspects and lead to reduced performance.
+To address these limitations, we propose an integrated framework that comprehensively considers patent-related information for patent classification.
+To be specific, we first present an IPC codes correlations learning module to capture both horizontal and vertical information within the IPC codes.
+This module effectively captures the correlations by adaptively exchanging and aggregating messages among IPC codes at the same level (horizontal information) and from both parent and children codes (vertical information), which allows for a comprehensive integration of knowledge and relationships within the IPC hierarchical taxonomy.
+Additionally, we design a historical application patterns learning component to incorporate previous patents of the corresponding assignee by aggregating high-order temporal information via a dual-channel graph neural network.
+Finally, our approach combines the contextual information from patent texts, which encompasses the semantics of IPC codes, with assignees' sequential preferences to make predictions.
+Experimental evaluations on real-world datasets demonstrate the superiority of our proposed approach over existing methods.
+Moreover, we present the model's ability to capture the temporal patterns of assignees and the semantic dependencies among IPC codes.